Backward-curved plenum AHU fan on the Jitamitra shop floor

 Smoke duty that has to run in a fire

-A smoke-extraction fan sits idle for years and then has to start on the alarm and move hot smoke at 250–300 °C for a rated period — commonly 2 hours — with a motor that keeps turning in that heat; a comfort fan simply is not built for it.
+A smoke-extraction fan sits idle for years and then has to start on the alarm and move hot smoke at 250–300 °C for the hold time the smoke-control strategy specifies — commonly 2 hours — with a motor that keeps turning in that heat; a comfort fan simply is not built for it.

 How we engineer it out

-A high-temperature construction rated to the smoke duty — casing, wheel and shaft sized for the rated temperature, bearings and motor kept out of the hot airstream or specified for the rated period — engineered to the project's smoke-ventilation requirement, with the temperature and duration stated on the GA you sign off.
+High-temperature construction built and in-house tested to the smoke duty — casing, wheel and shaft sized for the specified temperature, bearings and motor kept out of the hot airstream or specified for the hold period — engineered to the project's smoke-ventilation requirement.

 How we design for the building